dodevops/terraform-azure-postgresql/README.md

 ### admin\_login

-Description: n/a
+Description: The administrative username

 ### admin\_password

-Description: n/a
+Description: The password of the administrative user

+### database\_ids

+Description: IDs of the created databases

 ### databases

-Description: n/a
+Description: Names of the created databases

 ### server\_fqdn